awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 # Migrate to latest generation instance types<a name="migrating-latest-types"></a>

 The AWS Windows AMIs are configured with the default settings used by the Microsoft installation media, with some customizations\.
-The customizations include drivers and configurations that support the latest generation instance types\.
-However, when migrating to the latest generation of EC2 instances and Nitro instances, including bare metal instances, we recommend that you follow the steps in this topic in the following cases:
+The customizations include drivers and configurations that support the latest generation instance types, which are instances built on the [Nitro System](instance-types.md#ec2-nitro-instances), such as an M5 or C5\.

+When migrating to [Nitro\-based](instance-types.md#ec2-nitro-instances) instances, including bare metal instances, we recommend that you follow the steps in this topic in the following cases:
 + If you are launching instances from custom Windows AMIs
 + If you are launching instances from Windows AMIs provided by Amazon that were created before August 2018

 For more information, see [Amazon EC2 Update — Additional Instance Types, Nitro System, and CPU Options](http://aws.amazon.com/blogs/aws/amazon-ec2-update-additional-instance-types-nitro-system-and-cpu-options/)\.

+**Note**
+The following migration procedures can be performed on Windows Server version 2008 R2 and later\.
+To migrate Linux instances to the latest generation instance types, see [Change the instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html)\.

 **Contents**
 + [Part 1: Install and upgrade AWS PV drivers](#upgrade-pv)